CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 How does CBD affect dogs and cats?

-Without going into too much on the endocannabinoid system, think of the system as a signalling system in the brain and throughout the body.
+Without going into too much on the endocannabinoid system, think of the system as a signaling system in the brain and throughout the body.
 This system controls appetite, pain, nausea, memory, mood and inflammation.

 Basically, CBD acts indirectly on receptors in the brain and throughout the body of the dog or cat.
 More research is being conducted to find out how.